DigitalSelfDefense/digitalSelfDefense/categories/basic/habits/README.md

 - No confidential: online backup (MEGA, sync.com)
 - Confidential: Encryption + USB sticks

-On cloud providers look for: End to End encryption and security reviews
+On cloud providers look for: End to End encryption and security reviews.